Does the center have a philosophy explaining their approach to the care of children, learning and development?

 What sort of curriculum does the center follow?

-Family Life Centers utilize the nationally recognized Creative Curriculum and the Creative Curriculum Developmental Continuum.
+Family Life Centers utilize the nationally recognized Creative Curriculum and the TS Gold Online Assessment System.
 This curriculum model allows teachers to focus on the “whole” child, and individualize learning.
-The Creative Curriculum is aligned with the State of Ohio’s Early Learning content standards.
+The Creative Curriculum is aligned with the State of Ohio’s Early Learning Development Standards.
 A copy of our curriculum is available at each of our centers.

 What level of education and training does the staff have?